-How to clean your train tracks with Vinegar
+How to clean Model train tracks with Vinegar

-Cleaning your model train layout is super easy, especially with vinegar.
+Cleaning model train track is super easy, especially with vinegar.
 Now, most people will tell you that a white vinegar solution is going to work best, but most types of vinegar will get the job done.

 If you’ve got a really persistent blemish or piece of rust that you can’t get rid of, consider adding some salt to your vinegar solution.

 There are a couple easy steps you need to complete:

 - Apply some White Vinegar to a cloth until it’s damp

 - Wipe down all your train tracks with the cloth, until the rust or grime has gone.